hack-the-6ix/hackthe6ix-backend/api.md

 currently.

 `waitlistDeadline` will be used to set the confirmation deadline for users who were moved off the waitlist.
-By default, this will be 1 week away.
+By default, this will be the system confirmation deadline.

 #### Output Specification
 ```